kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 date: 2021-03-07
 modified: 2021-03-07
 category: Software
-tags: image formats, Linux, PDF, PNG
+tags: image formats, Linux, PNG, JPEG, PDF, SVG, ImaheMagick, cairo, poppler
 summary: "Converting between image formats is something we could be required to do at short notice.
-This tutorial explores the different tools that are currently available and identifies the most efficient for each task.
-The ``ImageMagick`` suite, the `cairo` backend, the `poppler` utilities, `rsvg-convert`, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks."
+To help cope with such a situation, this tutorial explores the different tools that are currently available and identifies the most efficient for each task.
+The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks."
-opengraphimage: test-cropped.jpg
+opengraphimage: animals.jpg
 status: draft
 ---

 Converting between image formats is something we could be required to do at short notice.
-This tutorial explores the different tools that are currently available and identifies the most efficient for each task.
-The ``ImageMagick`` suite, the `cairo` backend, the `poppler` utilities, `rsvg-convert`, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks.
+To help cope with such a situation, this tutorial explores the different tools that are currently available and identifies the most efficient for each task.
+The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks.

 ## Two varieties of digital images